SadisticSun/dathuis-assignment/app/README.md

-# Node-Express-React Starter Kit
-A simple boilerplate application for starting a new React project with an Express backend.
+# DatHuis Assignment
+## About

+This repository contains the assignment from DatHuis, featuring:
+A search-as-you-type app built with React and GraphQL.

+---
 ## Install instructions
 1. Clone this repo.
 2. Navigate to repo folder and install dependencies for server: